+Surgery for a slipped disc is necessary when conservative treatment options has failed to relieve symptoms such as pain in the back or neck, or pain that radiates to the arms or legs.
 A slipped disc occurs when the soft gel-like tissue between the bones of the spine is moved out of place and starts pressing on adjacent nerves.
 In most cases, slipped discs are caused by wear and tear or trauma to the spine.

 This condition is also known as herniated disc, ruptured disc, or prolapsed disc.
 The most common affected area is the lower back, but many discs along the spine can slip, including those in the neck.
 While the majority of cases don’t call for surgery, severe cases or when there is evidence of muscle malfunction, surgery may be needed.

 In many cases, slipped discs can get better with conservative treatment and time.
 If conservative treatment is not effective, spine surgery may be necessary.
 Surgery may also be a viable option if symptoms like lower back pain, numbness in shoulders, arms, or legs, unexpected muscle weakness, and problems bending or twisting your back are severe or worsen over time.

 Slipped disc surgery may involve the removal of the portion of the disc pressing on the nerves or nerve roots, along with other procedures.

 Traditional Open Back Surgery and Spinal Fusion for Slipped Disc